-The cleanwatershed.org website continues to reinforce the various public outreach messages as well as make available a network of resources to help the web viewer make informed decisions.
+The Community for a Clean Watershed website (www.cleanwatershed.org) continues to reinforce the various public outreach messages as well as make available a network of resources to help the web viewer make informed decisions.
+Community for a Clean Watershed's website traffic increased by 21 percent this program year, with new visitors comprising 80.2 percent of the total.
+The website is periodically updated to include pollutant-specific educational materials for businesses and do-it-yourself homeowners.
+Fact sheets have been developed and updated as needed over the life of the program and include educational materials on the proper disposal, storage, and use of the following pollutants:

-The Countywide Stormwater Web Site (www.vcstormwater.org) is periodically updated to include pollutant-specific educational materials for businesses and do-it-yourself homeowners.
-Facts sheets have been developed over the life of the program and include educational materials on the proper disposal, storage, and use of the following pollutants:Vehicle waste fluids
+- Vehicle waste fluids

 - Household waste materials

 - Construction waste materials

-- Pesticides and fertilizers (including IPM)
+- Pesticides and fertilizers (including IPM) (updated in Program Year 15/16)

 - Green waste (including lawn clippings and leaves)

 - Animal wastes